“How to” for managing your freelance practice:

 How can I best manage my time?

 By far the most abundant resource most freelancers have is their time.
 Unfortunately, it’s also the one that’s easiest to mismanage, either by taking too great advantage of your freedom to spend the afternoons watching reruns or by overbooking yourself to the point of exhaustion.
 Maybe you’re not too energetic in the afternoons but you get a second wind toward evening.
 In that case, watching television during your least productive time may make perfect sense.
 You know yourself best, and one of the beauties of freelancing is that you don’t have to follow anyone else’s schedule.
-You may not function well with a strict schedule — maybe that’s why you wanted to be a freelancer in the first place — but you can look over the things you did in the past week and the ones you have planned for the week ahead.
-You need time to work.
-You also need time to market yourself.
-You need time for administrative tasks, family responsibilities, health-related activities, and social life.
+Some people may not function well with a strict schedule — maybe that’s why you wanted to be a freelancer in the first place — but you can look over the things you did in the past week and the ones you have planned for the week ahead.
+You need time to work and you also need time to market yourself.
+Some need time for administrative tasks, family responsibilities, health-related activities, and social life.
 How are you using your time now?
 What needs more attention?
 What needs less?
 One commitment that often gets neglected is time for yourself.
 It’s easy to feel pulled in a zillion different directions, but some time spent doing nothing (and not feeling guilty about it!) can renew and re-energize your work like nothing else.